Minimum requirements

 Fixed-term/Open-ended Contracts

 Indian law permits new employees to be placed on a trial or ‘probation’ period.
-Such period is meant to provide employers the opportunity to assess the abilities and suitability of the employee to the organisation; and hence, by definition, allow the employer greater freedom to terminate employment if the employee is found unsuitable during the probation period.
-The IESO Act envisages a probation period of 3 (three) months – this is largely followed by companies that are not subject to the IESO as well.
-The general market trend in India is to have a probation period between 3 and 6 months, especially in the technology and services sectors.
+Such period is meant to provide employers the opportunity to assess the abilities and suitability of the employee at the organisation; and hence, by definition, allow the employer greater freedom to terminate employment if the employee is found unsuitable during the probation period.
+The State-specific rules framed under the IESO Act envisage a probation period (typically, of 3 months) – this is largely followed by companies that are not subject to the IESO as well.
+The general market trend in India is to have a probation period ranging between 3 and 6 months, especially in the technology and services sectors.

 Notice Period

 In terms of Indian labour legislation, ‘workmen’ who have undertaken at least 1 year of continuous service are entitled to a notice period of 1 month, or equivalent wages in lieu thereof.
-In addition, the employer would be required to pay ‘retrenchment compensation’ to the workman, which is calculated at the rate of 15 days’ wages for every completed year of service.
-Further, for industries having more than 100 workmen (300 workmen in certain States), the above notice period requirement may differ and there may be certain other compliances with respect to undertaking a retrenchment exercise.
+In addition, the employer would be required to pay ‘retrenchment compensation’ to the workman, which is calculated at the rate of 15 days’ average pay for every completed year of service or any part thereof in excess of 6 months.
+Further, for certain industrial establishments having more than 100 workmen (300 workmen in certain States), the above notice period requirement may differ and there may be certain other compliances with respect to undertaking a retrenchment exercise.
 However, no notice period (or payment in lieu thereof) or payment of retrenchment compensation is required in the case of workmen dismissed for misconduct, provided the employer conducts an internal inquiry prior to such dismissal.

 Additionally, any notice period prescribed under the relevant S&E Acts, as well any requirements under the relevant employment contract in this regard would have to be taken into account.
 Given that India does not recognise the employment at-will doctrine, judicial precedents have held that termination of employment without providing any prior notice would render the contract of employment as an ‘unconscionable bargain’, and hence illegal.